Belmead (Powhatan, Virginia): Slavery era and Philip Cocke

 Belmead was built by Philip St. George Cocke in 1835.
 Cocke was the son of John Hartwell Cocke of Bremo Bluff in Fluvanna County, Virginia.
 He was a graduate of both the University of Virginia and the United States Military Academy and had served for a year in the US Army as a second lieutenant.
 He resigned in 1834 and consequently devoted his time to working many large plantations in Virginia and Mississippi.
 One of these plantations was Belmead.

 Philip St. George Cocke married Sarah Elizabeth Courtney Bowdoin and had eleven children, the last nine of which were born on Belmead.
-During Cocke's tenure at Belmead, he owned several slaves who were forced to work on the plantation.
+During Cocke's tenure at Belmead, he owned a number of slaves who were forced to work on the plantation.
 According to US Federal Census Records, 82 slaves worked on Belmead in 1840.
-That number increased to 118 in 1850, and 124 in 1860.
+That number increased to 118 in 1850, 127 in 1854, and 124 in 1860.
 These slaves had an assortment of tasks on the tobacco and grain plantation.

 In 1861, Cocke was appointed a brigadier general by the Virginia governor.
 He fought at the First Battle of Bull Run but later that year returned to Belmead.
-He then shot himself in the head on the day after Christmas.